Searching for assets and artifacts across the platform

 Selecting results

 To select the best result, look at which property of the asset or artifact matches your search string.
 The matching text is highlighted.
+When searching by custom properties, the matching text is currently not visible in the search results.

 The following image shows what search results might look like.